komapijs/komapi/README.md

     anotherKey: 'another value',
   },
   secrets: {
-    password: 'my password',
+    APIKeyId: 'my api key id',
   },
 });

-// All of the examples above will result in the following API response const responseBody = {
+// All of the examples above will result in the following API response (if thrown in a middleware) const responseBody = {
   errors: [
     {